-- (a) Upon issuance of a notice, order, memorandum decision, opinion, entry of judgment, or mandate in a case assigned to CM/ECF, a Notice of Docket Activity is automatically generated and transmitted to CM/ECF Users in the case.
-Electronic transmission of the Notice of Docket Activity constitutes the notice and service required by Rules 36(b) and 45(c) of the Court's Rules of Practice and Procedure.
+(a) Upon issuance of a notice, order, memorandum decision, opinion, entry of judgment, or mandate in a case assigned to

+CM/ECF, a notice of docket activity is automatically generated and transmitted to CM/ECF Users in the case.
+Electronic transmission of the notice of docket activity constitutes the notice and service required by Rules 36(b) and 45(c) of the Court's Rules of Practice and Procedure.
 U.S. VET.
 APP.
-R. 36, 45. - (b) The Clerk will send a copy in paper form of any Courtissued documents to a party who is not a CM/ECF User.
+R. 36, 45.

+- (b) Unless a self-represented party or representative exempted by the Court from using CM/ECF elects otherwise, the Clerk will send a copy in paper form of any Court-issued documents to a party who is a Non CM/ECF User.
 See U.S. VET.
 APP.
 R. 45(c).

-- (c) Except as otherwise provided by the Court's Rules of Practice and Procedure or a Court order, all actions of the Court relating to cases filed and maintained in the CM/ECF system will be filed electronically in accordance with these E-Rules, which will constitute entry on the docket maintained by the Clerk under Rule 45(b) of the Court's Rules of Practice and Procedure.
+A Non-CM/ECF User may elect to receive Court-issued documents via email by submitting written notification to the Clerk.
+The written notification may be submitted by mail, fax (to (202) 501-5848), or email (a self-represented party should use self-rep@uscourts.cavc.gov; a representative exempted by the Court from CM/ECF should use efiling@uscourts.cavc.gov.) - (c) Except as otherwise provided by the Court's Rules of Practice and Procedure or a Court order, all actions of the Court relating to cases filed and maintained in the CM/ECF system will be filed electronically in accordance with these E-Rules, which will constitute entry on the docket maintained by the Clerk under Rule 45(b) of the Court's Rules of Practice and Procedure.
 U.S. VET.
 APP.
-R. 45. - (d) A judicial order or other Court-issued document filed electronically without the original signature of a judge or authorized Court personnel, but that includes an electronic signature, has the same force and effect as if the judge or authorized Court personnel had signed a paper copy of the order.
+R. 45. - (d) A judicial order or other Court-issued document filed electronically without the original signature of a Judge or authorized Court personnel, but that includes an electronic signature, has the same force and effect as if the Judge or authorized Court personnel had signed a paper copy of the order.